QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg.get_sample()

 Whoops, we got an error!
 This is because we didn't "open" the instrument first.

+..
+Without an explanation of what `open` does, it is not clear to the reader why this is "of course" not necessary for a virtual instrument.

-This is of course not necessary with a virtual instrument, but we have made it to simulate a real instrument, requiring thus "open" and "close" calls for connection.
+This is of course not necessary with a virtual instrument, but as it simulates a real instrument, we also simulate opening and closing a connection to it.

 >>> nsg.open()
 >>> nsg.get_sample()